Insurance Agencies & Brokerages

 That’s the difference.
 Not in the claim outcome (which was the same — the carrier eventually paid).
 But in the client’s perception of whether their broker was advocating for them or just collecting commissions.

-This is a massive opportunity.
-Because every independent agent knows claims follow-up is critical to retention — they just don’t have a system for doing it consistently.
+That gap is the opportunity.
+Most independent agents already know claims follow-up is critical to retention; they just don’t have a repeatable process for doing it consistently.

-The agencies that build that system, automate the routine touchpoints (24-hour confirmation, 7-day check-in, 30-day status, post-claim survey), and free up their CSRs to focus on escalation and problem-solving will win on retention.
+The agencies that build that process, automate the routine touchpoints (24-hour confirmation, 7-day check-in, 30-day status, post-claim survey), and free up their CSRs to focus on escalation and problem-solving will win on retention.

 Because clients don’t leave good brokers.
 They leave brokers who disappear when things go wrong.